 Why Some Pets Are More Routine-Oriented Than Others

-This article is based on general observations and everyday pet care experience.
+This article is based on general observations and everyday pet care experience at Thumping Tails.
 We are not veterinarians or medical professionals.
 If you have concerns about your pet’s health or behavior, it’s always best to consult your vet.

 Personality Makes a Difference